leopardslab/react-email/README.md

 ** Note, use the latest version of the above libraries.

 # Usage
-## Create your Email Layout :
+### Create your Email Layout :
+* Starting with a blank project

-all the layouts are created in typescript and are exported as a react component.
+All the layouts are created in typescript and are exported as a react component.
 You can use the layouts as a base for your email.

-## Create your Email Template :
+### Create your Email Template :

 ```typescript
 import {Email, Typography }from "@leopardslab/react-email";